mdn/browsercompat/docs/installation.rst

 - `heroku-redis`_ (free `hobby-dev tier`_)
 - Mozilla's New Relic account (`Heroku New Relic`_ available, including free `Wayne tier`_)

+For more details of the beta server, see `Beta Server`_ on the github wiki.

 To deploy with Heroku, you'll need to `signup for a free account`_ and install the `Heroku Toolbelt`_.
 Then you can: